MatthiasRoels/kedro-mlops/README.md

 ### How to install dependencies

-Declare any dependencies in `requirements.txt` for `pip` installation.
+Declare any dependencies in `pyproject.toml` using `uv add [package-name]`.
+This will also create a virtual environment `.venv` if not exists and installs the package.

-To install them, run:
+To create a virtual environment and install all dependencies, run:

 ```
-pip install -r requirements.txt
+uv sync --frozen
 ```

+Add a `--no-dev` flag to omit installation of dev dependencies.

 ### How to run your Kedro pipeline

 You can run your Kedro project with:

 ```
-kedro run
+uv run kedro run
 ```

 ### Comparing gradient boosting packages